DISCLOSURE OF COMMITMENT TO THE FINANCIAL REPORTING COUNCIL’S

 U.K. STEWARDSHIP CODE

-Under COBS 2.2.3 R any firm other than a venture capital firm, which is managing investments for a professional client that is not a natural person must disclose clearly on its website, or if it does not have a website in another accessible form:
+Under COBS 2.2.3R of the FCA Handbook any firm other than a venture capital firm, which is managing investments for a professional client that is not a natural person must disclose clearly on its website, or if it does not have a website in another accessible form: